nawel-boudjellal/IPM-KF-Solver/README.md

 1- Execute the file named  PrimalDualLP.m to get the initial point to start our solver.

-2- Execute the file named IPMBoudjellal.m to get the optimal solution of liear problem.
+2- Execute the file named IPMBoudjellal.m to get the optimal solution of linear problem.

 ## Solving a problem with IPM-kF-Solver